jpgoldberg/jpg-website/content/post/what-python-doesnt-teach/index.md

 h: MutableSequence[str] = f  # Type error "Incompatible types ..."
 ```

-Because we said when we created `f` that we did not expect it to be mutatable
+Because we said when we created `f` that we did not expect it to be mutable
 we were warned by the type checker that something was amiss.
 First we were told the `extend` method is not something that makes
 sense for something immutable.
 And then we were warned that trying to assign an immutable thing
-to someting mutable isn't quite right either.
+to something mutable isn't quite right either.

 We can, however, make a mutable copy of our sequence